Menu

 “Hunt & Hunt Australian Head Office of was located in Sydney and is a member of an international association of law firms.
 Due to overseas time zone differences, at close of business, Melbourne’s incoming facsimiles are night switched to automatically divert to Hunt & Hunt Sydney office where someone is always on duty.
 There are occasions on the opening of the Melbourne office, the person responsible for cancelling the night switching of incoming faxes from the Melbourne office to the Sydney Office, has failed to cancel the automatic diversion of incoming facsimiles.”Burying The Evidence File 13-H.

-The fact that Dr Hughes did not officially disclose these faxing problems between his Sydney and Melbourne offices prior to arbitration or even during the arbitration process is hinging on criminal negligence.
+The fact that Dr Hughes did not officially disclose these faxing problems between his Sydney and Melbourne offices prior to arbitration, or even during the arbitration process, is indicative of criminal negligence.

 It is clear from Front Page Part One File No/1, that at least six documents faxed from my office to the arbitrators office did not reach his office even though this exhibt shows Telstra charged me for these six undelivered faxes.
 Front Page Part One File No/1 shows the arbitrator’s secretary advised Tony Watson (of Telstra’s arbitration defence unit) that on 23 May 1994, six of my claim documents did not reach the arbitrator's fax machine.
 Yet, I was charged on my Telstra account for those six faxes.
 Why was this matter not investigated?